Xingyu025/FinAI-Contest/docs/source/finai2025/task3.rst

 Data
 ----------------
-The environment uses a single hourly price time series: `data_price_uni_h_time.csv`, which contains ETH/USDC price data from May 5, 2021 to April 29, 2024.
+The environment uses a single hourly price time series: `data_price_uni_h_time.csv`, which contains ETH/USDC price data from May 5, 2021 to January 29, 2024.
+The final evaluation period from January 29 to April 29, 2024 is withheld.
 All state variables are derived from this series.
 No additional data (e.g., volumes, centralized order book quotes or prices) is used in the baseline.

 Participants may optionally expand the state with external data, provided no future information is used and environment logic remains unaltered.